October 11, 2025 (1mo ago) — last updated November 4, 2025 (18d ago)

 Learning your patterns—why you react a certain way, what drives you—changes how you live.
 Self-awareness gives you:

-- Improved resilience: Knowing strengths helps you persevere; knowing limits helps you get help.
+• Improved resilience: Knowing strengths helps you persevere; knowing limits helps you get support.

-Research shows that higher self-awareness links to better leadership, teamwork, and career outcomes1.
+Research shows that higher self-awareness is linked to more effective leadership and better team outcomes1.

 Use Journaling to Hear Your Inner Voice